Chapter 13: Guidelines to CBA Report Writing

 – Outline any assumptions relevant to the calculations of impacts.
 However, leave discussion of the consequences of these assumptions to the discussion or conclusion section.

-1. Discussion of results
+- Discussion of results

 In a CBA report you should ensure that you discuss:

-– Provide a concise breakdown of the results including the key metrics for the evaluation.
+– A concise breakdown of the results including the key metrics for the evaluation.
 Remember that you may not need to report all aspects.
 However, tables and figures can be used to compress and synthesise information.
 It is also important to ensure that the magnitude of the results and the currency is reported in each table.

 Finally, in this section you should also include the results of the sensitivity analysis you should have conducted (per Chapter 9).
 Every CBA should have a sensitivity analysis as there is considerable uncertainty regarding the predicted impacts.
-In the sensitivity analysis you should evaluate any of the inputs into the CBA that may significantly impact the estimated net social benefit.
+In the sensitivity analysis, you should evaluate any of the inputs into the CBA that may significantly impact the estimated net social benefit.
 Influential variables should be clearly identified and the impacts of changes in those variables should be discussed – especially if there is a significant change to the net present value.
 Again, one of the easiest ways to present the results of a sensitivity analysis is the use of a matrix or table.

-In terms of constructing the sensitivity analysis, it is often best practice to separate the those controllable(endogenous) and uncontrollable(exogenous) aspects of the project.
-For example, if we are considering a farming project a controllable component would be units of labour used, whereas an uncontrollable input could be the size of the crop as it depends on the weather the farm experiences.
+In terms of constructing the sensitivity analysis, it is often best practice to separate the controllable (endogenous) and uncontrollable (exogenous) aspects of the project.
+For example, if we are considering a farming project, a controllable component would be units of labour used whereas an uncontrollable input would be the size of the harvest as it depends on the weather the farm experiences.

 Remembering that the sensitivity analysis allows us to somewhat account for uncertainty, you should ensure there is also a clear conclusion on whether the recommendation changes based on the sensitivity analysis conducted.

-1. Conclusion
+- Conclusion

 Like the conclusion of an essay, the conclusion of the report should reinforce the relevant aspects of the report body to form an argument.
 The argument should directly support the recommendation to accept or reject the project relative to the base case scenario or status quo.

-1. Recommendations
+- Recommendations

 Ensure your final recommendation is communicated in a way that the implications are clear to the decision-maker – again remember the communication of these results should be appropriate to the audience you are writing for.
-Consider whether the audience is informed in CBA, or if the reader is not aware of the method.
+Consider whether the audience is informed about CBA, or if the reader is not aware of the method.

-Finally, provide a clear justification of the recommendation based on the decision criteria used – should the project be accepted, rejected, or even possibly improved.
-When considering more than one alternative projects, be clear on which project is preferred.
+Finally, provide a clear justification of the recommendation based on the decision criteria used – whether the project should be accepted, rejected, or even possibly improved.
+When considering more than one alternative project, be clear on which project is preferred.
 The recommendation should also consider whether the evaluation of distributional effects (winners and losers) should be considered as part of the decision process.
-Specifically, when evaluating public policy using CBA it is important to consider the Kaldor-Hicks criteria as well as any possible unintended consequences from the implementation of a policy.
+Specifically, when evaluating public policy using CBA, it is important to consider the Kaldor-Hicks criteria as well as any possible unintended consequences from the implementation of a policy.
 At this point, it is also important to highlight any ethical or social implications of the final decision to ensure full information is conveyed to the decision-maker.

 There is an important difference between the conclusion and the recommendation sections of a report.
 Every report must have a conclusion section, but not all reports will have a recommendations section.
 A conclusion is based on the data analysed as part of the report.
 When including a recommendation section, you are reaching beyond the scope of the data analysed in the CBA.
 The length of both the conclusion and recommendation sections depends on the context of the CBA and the depth of analysis conducted.

-References and Appendices
+References and appendices

 All reports should have a reference list.
 It is important that you are consistent with your reference list formatting.
 The UQ referencing guide is helpful for formatting and provides quality examples for all possible scenarios.
-For alternative institutions, it is best to refer to the relevant library resources.
+For other institutions, it is best to refer to their relevant library resources.
 Remember that reference lists at the end of a report need to have the second line indented as shown in Figure 13.4.

 Appendices are included after the reference list and should be labelled Appendix 1, Appendix 2, and so on.
 When your report is for the purpose of assessment, ensure you check whether appendices are allowed or contribute to the word count.